If you are an empath or highly sensitive person (HSP), you have a unique set of challenges to face.

 Here are some of the most common traits of highly sensitive and highly empathic people.

-Sensitive to their surroundings
+Sensitive to Their Surroundings

 Different environments evoke different types of emotions and carry different moods, attitudes, and energy levels.
 This is especially true if you are an empath or HSP.